 I managed to sleep for a couple of hours and woke up feeling a bit hungry.
 We were about halfway through the flight at this point and I decided to order a snack.
 I settled on the shrimp quesadilla, which was delicious, cooked perfectly, and served with guacamole, salsa, hot sauce, and sour cream.
 I also ordered a couple of Heineken to really complete the dish.

-I selected the western option again, and skipped the soup all together.
+I selected the western option again and skipped the soup altogether.
 I was still somewhat full from my beer and snack but didn’t want to skip the meal entirely.
 After the amuse bouche came the caviar service, which was delicious as always.
 I love the presentation, including the mother of pearl spoon.
 It was served with all the usual accoutrements and bread basket.

-Touchdown was shortly after 4:00pm, with a relatively quick taxi to the gate.
+The touchdown was shortly after 4:00 pm, with a relatively quick taxi to the gate.
 It was great to see an Air Canada 777 at the gate, along with some other unique carriers I’m not accustomed to seeing in Canada.